opnfv/domino/docs/userguide/feature.userguide.rst

 Labels in Domino
 ----------------

-Domino's pub/sub architecture is based on labels (see :numref:`fig-label` below).
+Domino's pub/sub architecture is based on labels (see Fig. 1 below).
 Each Template Producer and Template Consumer is expected to run a local Domino Client to publish templates and subscribe for labels.